 For Italian foods, I always add some dried basil, parsley and garlic powder or garlic salt.
 I think you'll find that the flavor and texture is absolutely perfect!
 With this recipe, you'll no longer have to worry about all the carbs in fried shrimp, but instead can enjoy it guilt-free!

-Ingredients Needed to Make Keto Fried Shrimp
+What's in Keto Fried Shrimp

 - Jumbo shrimp